-General accounting principles are regulated by the Federal Law 402-FZ on Accounting (December 6 2011).
-The requirements for financial reporting are set out in the Federal Law 129-FZ on State Registration of Legal Entities (August 8 2001).
-The consolidation of financial reporting is regulated by the Federal Law 208-FZ on Consolidation of Financial Reporting (July 27 2010).
+General accounting principles are regulated by Federal Law 402-FZ on Accounting 2011.
+The requirements for financial reporting are set out in Federal Law 129-FZ on State Registration of Legal Entities 2001.
+The consolidation of financial reporting is regulated by Federal Law 208-FZ on the Consolidation of Financial Reporting 2010.
 The requirements under these federal laws are further specified by:

 - regulations on accounting, issued by the Federal Finance Ministry;

 - charts of accounts and instructions on their application issued by the Bank of Russia and the Federal Finance Ministry;

 - accounting standards for specific sectors issued by the Bank of Russia;

 - main methodical instructions and recommendations issued by the Federal Finance Ministry; and